-1. Ask the class what they know about the United Nations Global Goals for Sustainable Development.

-NOTE: Depending on your class you may wish to display the child-friendly version of the Global Goals (Unit 1, page 15).

-- 2. Write the word 'partner' on the board.
-Explain that partners work together to achieve a common goal, for example, when pupils work together in pairs or small groups to complete a task. - 3.
-Ask pupils for reasons why working together as partners is a good thing. - 4.
-Point to Global Goal 17 on the board and ask pupils to discuss why it is good for countries to work together in partnership. - Display and read aloud the information on Irish Aid: Teacher Resource Sheet (page 5). - 6.
-Highlight that much of the work that Irish Aid supports in the 8 key partner countries is done in partnership with the Governments in these countries. - Locate Ireland's 8 Key Partner Countries Ethiopia, Malawi, Mozambique, Sierra Leone, Tanzania, Uganda, Vietnam and Zambia - on a map of the world.
-Identify the two continents, Africa and Asia, where the partner countries are located. - 8.
-Divide the class into 8 teams. - 9.
-Give each team a copy of Ireland's 8 Key Partner Countries: Pupil Information Sheet (pages 6-8). - 10.
+- 1. Ask the class to call out what they know about the United Nations Global Goals for Sustainable Development. - NOTE: Depending on your class you may wish to display the child-friendly version of the Global Goals (Unit 1, page 13). - Display and read aloud the information on Irish Aid: Teacher Resource Sheet (page 5). - NOTE: Ask pupils what they understand by the word 'partner,' and how they think countries can work in partnership with one another (Global Goal 17).
+Highlight that much of the work that Irish Aid supports in the 8 Key Partner Countries is done in partnership with the Governments in these countries. - 3.
+Locate Ireland's 8 Key Partner Countries Ethiopia, Malawi, Mozambique, Sierra Leone, Tanzania, Uganda, Vietnam and Zambia on a map of the world.
+Identify the two continents, Africa and Asia, where the partner countries are located. - 4.
+Divide the class into 8 teams. - 5.
+Give each team a copy of Ireland's 8 Key Partner Countries: Pupil Information Sheet (pages 6-8). - 6.
 Explain to pupils that they are going to take part in a Table Quiz, with some general knowledge questions, and some questions relating to Ireland's 8 Key Partner Countries.
-The answers to some of the quiz questions are on the information sheet. - 11.
-Distribute one Quiz Answer Sheet: Pupil Worksheet (page 9) to each team, invite them to come up with a team name, and write it at the top of their sheet. - 12.
+The answers to some of the quiz questions are on the information sheet. - 7.
+Distribute one Quiz Answer Sheet: Pupil Worksheet (page 9) to each team, invite them to come up with a team name, and write it at the top of their sheet. - 8.
 Display and read aloud the questions in Quiz Questions: Teacher Resource Sheet (pages 10-11) allowing time for discussion and the writing of answers. - Invite teams to swap their completed answer sheets for correction.
-NOTE: The answers to the quiz are available in Quiz Answers: Teacher Resource Sheet (pages 12-14). - 14.
+NOTE: The answers to the quiz are available in Quiz Answers: Teacher Resource Sheet (pages 12-14). - 10.
 Facilitate a class discussion, using the following as prompts: - List the different types of Irish Aid supported programmes in key partner countries. - Do you think that these programmes can help fight against hunger, poverty, injustice, inequality and climate change?
 How? - Which of the programmes do you think is the most interesting, and why? - Which Global Goals do you think that this programme will help to achieve?
-How? - 15.
-Conclude by asking teams to link the Irish Aid supported programme ('Good news' section in 8 Key Partner Countries: Pupil Information Sheet) to one or more Global Goals.
+How? - 11.
+Conclude by asking teams to link the Irish Aid supported programme ('Good news' section in 8 Key Partner Countries: Pupil Information Sheet, pages 6-8) to one or more Global Goals.